Web-Feet/coasterdocs/pagebuilder/reference.md

 | 'force_query'       | boolean       | null                |
 | 'raw'               | boolean       | null                |

-[Review options] (../theme/review.md) can also be set on the block functions.
+[Review options](../theme/review.md) can also be set on the block functions.

 ## Block Data

+Returns block content, can be of any type depending on the block.

 Usage: